 Matron Smith oversaw an extensive renovation project at St Gabriel's in the late 1960s.
 The Minna Johnson Cottage was built beside the Babies' Home, staffed by two cottage parents.
 Extensions to St Gabriel's commenced in 1967 and the new facilities were opened in 1969.

-St Gabriel's Babies' Home closed in 1975.
+In 1974 St Gabriel's Babies' Home was sold to the Mental Health Authority and the Minna Johnson Family group was relocated to North Balwyn.
+St Gabriel's Babies' Home closed the following year.
 Monk and O'Donoghue point to the growth of pre-adoptive fostering and the rising cost of training mothercraft nurses as important factors behind St Gabriel's closure at this time.

 In 1997 the Mission of St James and St John became part of Anglicare Victoria.
 At this time, records of the Mission were transferred to Anglicare Victoria.
 These included records of the various orphanages, homes and other residences run by the Mission.
 The custodian of these records is Anglicare Victoria.